mike256bit/MinVoiCe/README.md

 MinVoiCe is a personally tailored, bare-bones invoicing software built in C#, which has simple project and client management, minimal worktime entry UI, and easy invoice generation.

+## 1.22.2019
+Reconsidering the hour entry for weekly instead of daily.
+Have dates preloaded, access via dropdown.
+No current need for granular daily entry.

 ## 1.15.2019
 Adding table notes from initial mapping (these are all objects and DB tables):